Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Abstract

 \section{Abstract}

-This paper develops a novel framework for modeling the variance swap of multi-asset portfolios by employing the generalized variance approach, which utilizes the determinant of the covariance matrix of the underlying assets.
-By specifying the distribution of the log returns of the underlying assets under the Heston and Barndorff-Nielsen and Shephard (BNS) stochastic volatility frameworks, we derive closed-form solutions for the realized variance through the computation of the covariance generalization of multi-assets.
+This paper develops a novel framework for modeling variance swap of multi-asset stochastic volatility models by employing determinant-based instantaneous generalized variance.
+In this setting the determinant of the covariance matrix captures the joint dispersion of the multivariate log-return dynamics.
+By specifying the distribution of the log returns of the underlying assets under the Heston and Barndorff-Nielsen \& Shephard (BNS) stochastic volatility frameworks, we obtain an analytical pricing expression for multi-asset Heston formulation, while BNS formulation is treated through a tractable approximation.
 To evaluate the robustness of the proposed model, we conduct simulations using nine different assets generated via the quantmod package.
-For a three-asset portfolio, analytical expressions for the multivariate variance swap are obtained under both the Heston and BNS models.
-Numerical experiments further demonstrate the effectiveness of the proposed model through parameter testing, calibration, and validation. \\ \\
+For a three-asset portfolio, analytical expressions for the generalized variance swap are obtained under both the Heston and BNS models.
+Numerical experiments further demonstrate the effectiveness of the proposed model through parameter testing, calibration, and validation. \\